THE

 PHOTOGRAPHY

-Nick's approach to documentary photography has always been to seek a normal unexaggerated response to the subject matter he photographed.
-The subject of the photograph is always of more significance than the photographic image.
-The psychological and human relationship between the photographer and the subject is of prime importance.
-His photographs are never set up or posed, and are the result of waiting for people or situations to reveal themselves.
+Nick's approach to documentary photography was always to seek a normal unexaggerated response to the subject matter he photographed.
+He believed that the subject of the photograph was always of more significance than the photographic image and that the psychological and human relationship between the photographer and the subject was of prime importance.
+His photographs were never set up or posed, and were the result of waiting for people or situations to reveal themselves.

-You will be able to find much more about his approach to photography in the book “Seeing How” which is published through blurb.com
+You will be able to find much more about Nick's approach to photography in the book “Seeing How” which is published through blurb.com

 Mother and children